Your retirement journey

 Drawdown

-After taking your 25% tax-free lump sum, you could set up a drawdown account with a different provider, where the balance of your retirement savings would remain invested, giving the potential for future investment growth.
+You could set up a drawdown account with a different provider, where your retirement savings would remain invested, giving the potential for future investment growth.
 Any money you take out above the tax-free lump sum will be taxed as earnings in the tax year you take it.
 Depending on your other income in the tax year you take it, a withdrawal might push you into a higher tax band and increase the amount of tax you’ll need to pay.

 Cash